colour-science/colour-science.org/posts/the-colorchecker-considered-mostly-harmless.rst

-with a camera that does not have a proper input transformation, e.g. machine vision camera or an old camera, and that you do not have access to hardware to measure the camera sensitivities, then a colour rendition chart such as the *X-Rite ColorChecker Digital SG* and a quality illumination source might save the day.
+with a camera that does not have a proper input transformation, e.g. machine vision camera or an old camera, and that you do not have access to hardware to measure the camera sensitivities, then a colour rendition chart such as the *X-Rite ColorChecker Digital SG* with known reflectances and a quality illumination source with known spectral irradiance might save the day.
 Similarly, it can be useful to help to narrow down differences between some cameras under controlled lighting conditions.

 Further reading is available in `Procedure P-2013-01: Recommended Procedures for the Creation and Use of Digital Camera System Input Device Transforms (IDTs) <http://j.mp/P-2013-001>`__.